-Getting your insurance license is the first step to becoming an insurance agent in Massachusetts.
+Getting your Massachusetts insurance license is the first step to becoming an insurance agent in Massachusetts.
 Whether you’re interested in selling property and casualty insurance, life insurance, health insurance, or any combination of those lines of authority, this article has the information you need to get started.

 After you’ve determined which licenses you need, it’s time to begin studying for the Massachusetts insurance exams.

 Massachusetts does not require you to take a certain amount of pre-license credits before testing.
 This means that studying for your exam is 100% up to you.

 Most folks choose to take an insurance pre-license course online.
 These courses are created specifically to give you the skills you need to pass the test.
 Others purchase books or other self-study tools to prepare themselves.

 It’s wise to take a week or so to dedicate to your study of this state exam.
 If you don’t feel as though you’re a strong test taker, take a little longer, but don’t let it drag out for long.
 We want you to pass your test the first time you take it, and we know that you can do it.